Nabil-bali/JsFileParser/README.md

 - Place the text You wan to mofify in "input.txt",
 - Just run the command "node ./parser.js",
 - Then retrieve the parsed text in "output.txt" file.

+## Exemple

+With the current code, You can convert Yoda speaking langage into normal sentences.
+Set input with : "Soccer - I play", you will get an output of : "I play soccer.".